QuadGPT: Native Quadrilateral Mesh Generation with Autoregressive Models: Experiments

 \subsection{Quantitative Results}

 Table~\ref{tab:combined} summarizes the quantitative comparison of QuadGPT against all baselines across both artist-designed and AI-generated dense meshes.
-We report metrics for geometric fidelity (CD, HD) and topological quality (Quad Ratio, QR), alongside a comprehensive User Study (US) to assess perceptual quality.
+We evaluate geometric fidelity using Chamfer Distance (CD) and Hausdorff Distance (HD), topological quality via Quad Ratio (QR), and perceptual quality through a comprehensive user study (US).
 The results demonstrate that QuadGPT consistently and significantly outperforms competing approaches in both quality and robustness.
 The user study, where experts ranked the outputs of all six methods from best (5 points) to worst (0 points), reveals a decisive preference for our method.
 This confirms that its advantages in producing production-ready assets are not only quantitatively measurable but also perceptually significant.